Barcs: Aranyas

 Aranya was first mentioned between 1332 and 1337 in the papal tithe register and it had already its own parish.
 In 1389 it belonged to Segesd.
 In the Ottoman Porte's tax register there were two independent villages with this name: Felső Aranyas (Upper Aranyas) and Alsó Aranyas (Lower Aranyas), both with five households respectively.
 Around 1565 and 1566 they had four houses.
 In 1571 Felső Arnas had two and Alsó Arnas had seven households.
 It was uninhabited and belonged to Zsigmond Széchényi between 1726 and 1733.

 Tarnóczagyöngyös

 Tarnóczagyöngyös was formerly known as Györgyös as belonged to the Mérey and Lengyel families.
 From 1733 it was the possession of Zsigmond Széchényi.

 Tarcsa

 Tarcsa-puszta was also a medieval village which perished.
 The Ottoman tax register of 1554 lists 12 houses there, in 1571 37 houses.
 Fáni-major, Feri-major, Kistarnócza-puszta, Vadas-puszta, Antal-major, Pusztamalom belonged to Tarcsa.

 Vukovár

 There was also a village with the same name before Turkish times.
-Its residents flew to the forests and established smaller farms.
+Its residents fled to the forests and established smaller farms.